ankraft/arduino-tools/TaskManager/README.md

 ## Installation

-- Just copy the files from this directory to your project.
+- Copy the files from this directory to your project.
 - Also copy the .h and .ino files from the [LinkedList](../LinkedList/README.md) sub-project to your project.

 ## Usage